bantya/OpenFilesLister/README.md

 ### 🤔 Remember:

 When `show_untitled_files` is set to `false`, and you are invoking the command from an `untitled` file, the list will appear highlighting the next file in the stack.

+### 🙌 Any Suggestions?
+Want to contribute?

+This project is **MIT license**d.

+If you have any suggestions regarding to the package or want to contribute then please feel free to do so.